 Sample Birth Plan

-This is a modified version of our hospital birth plan.
+This is a modified version of our hospital birth plan with our first baby.
 Feel free to use it as a template and decide which elements are important to you and which you would like to leave out.
 Also, note that there is not a lot listed that has to do with labor.
 If you are planning on getting to the hospital on the earlier side, you may want to include details more specific to spending an extended time laboring in the hospital.
 In this case, I would be happy to discuss with you what elements you may consider including.

 Dear Kaiser Staff,